MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-rollback.md

 # How to roll back Microsoft Edge to a previous version

 This article describes how to roll back to a previous version of Microsoft Edge using the rollback feature.
+To learn more about this feature, watch [Video: Microsoft Edge version rollback](microsoft-edge-video-version-rollback.md).

 >[!NOTE]
 >This article applies to Microsoft Edge version 86 or later.